rwmt/rimworldmultiplayer.github.io-content/content/about/faq/_index.md

 # Frequently Asked Questions

-### Q: Where is Zetrith?

-A: He came back shortly but once again vanished into the ether.

 ### Q: Is the mod dead?

 A: No. There will be a formal announcement if the mod ever dies.
 No-progress does not mean the death of the mod.
 The mod is developed by the community, who all have lives outside of the mod.
 If you want something in the mod so badly, code it yourself!
 We review and merge any constructive PRs.